opencv/opencv/modules/gpu/doc/object_detection.rst

 cv::gpu::CascadeClassifier_GPU::empty
 -------------------------------------
-.. cfunction:: bool CascadeClassifier_GPU::empty() const
+.. c:function:: bool CascadeClassifier_GPU::empty() const

     Checks if the classifier has been loaded or not.